 When you spend the time, money and hard work to earn a master’s degree in marketing, you want to know that your school is reputable and your degree will have value.
 If you’re earning your degree online rather than on campus, it’s even more important to make sure your school is legitimate.

 Age of School

-Some of the institutions that currently offer highly-ranked online master’s in marketing degree programs have been educating students since before the Internet even existed.
+Some of the institutions that offer highly-ranked online master’s in marketing degree programs have been educating students since before the Internet even existed.
 South University was founded in 1899, meaning that it has well over a century of experience educating students.
-Tiffin University is even older, established in 1888, which gives the school a 128-year history.
+Tiffin University is even older, established in 1888.

 A school doesn’t need to have a century of teaching experience to be legitimate, but seeing that your school has been around for some time and has a reputation to uphold can help you be certain that it’s a legitimate, established institution and not some shady scam.